What better way to enjoy a day than spending time boating on all the rivers and lakes in Arkansas that are accessible from Arkansas's state parks.

 Surrounded by the beauty of the Ouachita Mountain foothills, 13,800-acre DeGray Lake is a water sports paradise formed by a dam on the Caddo River.
 Enjoy pleasure boating and sailing on the beautiful, clear water of this, one of the five Diamond Lakes in southwest Arkansas.
 DeGray Lake Resort State Park, nestled on the north shore, offers a 132-slip, full-service marina, that is open throughout the year.
 Here you can purchase supplies, find boat rentals in Arkansas, party barges, canoes, kayaks, and jet skis.
 Free boat launching is available at several locations in the park.
 For details about DeGray Lake Resort State Park, call 501-865-5810 or visit: www.DeGray.com.

-Jacksonport State Park offers convenient access to the White River for all boating enthusiasts.
-A launch ramp is located next to the historic Mary Woods No. 2 paddlewheeler at the park, one of the two museums to tour at Jacksonport State Park.
-Boats of nearly all shapes and sizes are seen on the White River, as boaters either fish or just enjoy a peaceful float.
-The river depth is always fluctuating, so boaters should be cautious during low water periods.
+In the 1800s, steamboats made Jacksonport a thriving river port.
+Stories of this historic river port are shared in the 1872 Jackson County Courthouse that is Jacksonport State Park's dominant feature.
+The park's launch ramp provides access to the White River.
+Boats of nearly all shapes and sizes are seen on the White River, as boaters either fish or just enjoy the waters.
+The river depth fluctuates, so boaters should be cautious during low water periods.
 For details about Jacksonport State Park, call 870-523-2143 or visit: www.ArkansasStateParks.com/Jacksonport.

 Lake Catherine was created on the Ouachita River when the Arkansas Power and Light Co. (now Entergy Corporation) completed construction of Remmel Dam in 1924 as the state's first major hydroelectric facility.
 Though 11 miles long, the lake covers only 1,940 nestled along narrow valleys of the Ouachita Mountains stretching from Remmel Dam to Carpenter Dam, the hydroelectric dam that forms Lake Hamilton.
 At its widest point, the lake is only one mile across.
 Boaters should take caution around the base of Carpenter Dam due to the shallow waters in that area.
 There are no motor limitations on Lake Catherine.
 Lake Catherine State Park, located on the lower end of the lake, offers a free boat ramp with parking.
 Boat rentals in Arkansas, including bass boats and pontoons, can be found at the park's marina.
 For details about Lake Catherine State Park, call 501-844-4176 or visit: www.ArkansasStateParks.com/LakeCatherine.